Skip to main content

 • Denitrification (anaerobic, reduction): NO3 → NO2 → NO → N2O → N2

-Let's use dimensional analysis from introductory chemistry to convert the GWP from the farm gate/agricultural stage (53.6 kg CO2 equiv/ton of sugar cane) to kg CO2 equiv/1L of ethanol (EtOH) so we can add it the GWP from the pant gate, which is expressed in kg CO2 equiv/L ethanol produced.
+Let's use dimensional analysis from introductory chemistry to convert the GWP from the farm gate/agricultural stage (53.6 kg CO2 equiv/ton of sugar cane) to kg CO2 equiv/1L of ethanol (EtOH) so we can add it to the GWP from the plant gate, which is expressed in kg CO2 equiv/L ethanol produced.
 The dimensional conversion is shown in Table \(\PageIndex{2}\) below.

 53.6 kg CO2 equiv 1 ton SC 1 L Juice = 0.1 kg CO2 equiv